Why Waterloo Region Makes the Perfect Day Trip From Toronto

 Why just sip craft beer when you can enjoy a pint while watching the brew master go about his work?
 Located in the heart of the City of Waterloo, the Abe Erb Brewing Company is named after Abe Erb, widely recognized as the founder of the city (who just happened to have the word “beer” in his name).
 The barn board, steel and glass building is home to some of the best food in the city.
 Don’t forget to look up while you dine: The brewers are at work above you, perfecting the beer that’s served from their own taps.

-The first of its kind in Canada, the CTRL-V arcade opened earlier this year and uses the most immersive technology available to transport gamers into another world.
+The first of its kind in Canada, the CTRL-V arcade opened in 2017 and uses the most immersive technology available to transport gamers into another world.
 Whether you’re defending your castle or just standing atop a mountain and enjoying the scenery, you’ll soon forget you’re in the heart of the city.